LeonardoSMSoares/Economics-Finance/README.md

 * Applied Time Series Analysis and Forecasting with Python, by Huang & Petukhina

-* Practical Time Series Analysis, by Aileen Nielsen
+* Mastering Time Series Analysis and Forecasting with Python, by Sulekha Aloorravi